 A 1031 exchange refers to section 1031 of the U.S. Internal Revenue Service tax code, which states that one can exchange a property for another and defer the tax that would normally be due from a regular sale.
-To do this, there are a few requirements which must be obeyed for a 1031 exchange to apply.
+To do this, there are a few rules which must be obeyed for a 1031 exchange to apply.

-The first requirement for a 1031 exchange is that all properties are “like-kind”.
+The first rule for a 1031 exchange is that all properties are “like-kind”.
 This means that the properties must be of the same type or use.
 Most types of real estate are like-kind to each other, even vacant land, if they’re in the United States.
 When exchanging a foreign property, all properties in the exchange, both the relinquished and replacement properties must be from another foreign property.

 One also needs to identify a replacement property within 45 days of selling the original property, and the entire exchange must be completed within 180 days after the original sale.